wravery/adalight-rs/README.md

 # Adalight in Rust

 This is a port of a C++ port of the Processing (Java) driver for the AdaLight project to a Rust Windows application.
-This version runs without any UI, so you might want to use the preview UI in the original Processing application first to figure out your settings and then copy those variables to `AdaLight.conf.js`.
+This version runs without any UI, so you might want to use the preview UI in the original Processing application first to figure out your settings and then copy those variables to `AdaLight.config.json`.

 - Adalight guide: https://learn.adafruit.com/adalight-diy-ambient-tv-lighting/pieces?w=all#download-and-install
 - DirectX 11 C++ references: https://msdn.microsoft.com/en-us/library/windows/desktop/ff476082(v=vs.85).aspx

-I implemented the C++ application a few years ago: [Port the Processing driver program to C++](https://github.com/adafruit/Adalight/pull/11). _[The PR was never acknowledged, so I suspect the original project has been abandoned.]_ Since then, I also added support for [Open Pixel Control](http://openpixelcontrol.org/) servers in my [opc-integrate](https://github.com/wravery/Adalight/tree/opc-integrate) branch, which is what I use at home to project the edges of my screen to LED strips on the wall while gaming.
+I implemented the C++ application a few years ago: [Port the Processing driver program to C++](https://github.com/adafruit/Adalight/pull/11).`*` Since then, I also added support for [Open Pixel Control](http://openpixelcontrol.org/) servers in my [opc-integrate](https://github.com/wravery/Adalight/tree/opc-integrate) branch, which is what I use at home to project the edges of my screen to LED strips on the wall while gaming.

-I plan to replace the C++ version at home with this project and add UI to help configure `AdaLight.conf.js` using [Tauri](https://tauri.studio/) going forward.
+I have replaced the C++ version at home with this project.
+In the future, I plan on adding UI to help configure `AdaLight.config.json` using [Tauri](https://tauri.studio/).

 ## About Adalight